lexblagus/ParametricOrganizer/README.md

 ## Generator

-At the folder `batch-generator` you can find the script to generate several files at once (Mac users only by now):
+At the GitHub in the folder `batch-generator` you can find the script to generate several files at once (Mac users only by now):

 - Edit `const templates` at `batch-generator/generate-all-parameter-combinations.js` as you wish
 - Run `cd batch-generator` then `./run-all-parameter-combinations.sh` to generate files.
 This may take a long time depending on how much combinations you created.

 ## Examples

-I did not print ayone yet (hello world!)
+I did not print anyone yet (hello world!)

 ![Examples 1 and 2](./images/OpenSCAD 3x3 negative 6-faces.png)
 ![Examples 1 and 2](./images/OpenSCAD 3x3 positive 6-faces.png)